bonsai-rx/machinelearning/docs/articles/LinearDynamicalSystems/lds-installation-guide-windows.md

 pip install lds_python@git+https://github.com/joacorapela/lds_python@f761c201f3df883503ecb67acef35ba846e3524c
 ```

-If you encounter errors during installation of the lds_python package, you will have to diagnose the issue and install the correct packge dependencies manually.
+If you encounter errors during installation of the lds_python package, you will have to diagnose the issue and install the correct package dependencies manually.

 3. Check that the lds_python package has been installed correctly.
 Launch a python IDE: